 - references and reference requests

-We may ask you for equality and diversity information, which we use to help meet our duties under the Equality Act 2010, but you do not have to provide this information.
-Some of this information may not be collected routinely, but we may invite you to provide it (for example as part of a survey of registered social workers), or it is possible that we may receive it from others about you (explicitly or by implication, for example if someone sends it to us during the course of a complaint or fitness to practise process).
-This includes information relating to your:
+We may ask you for equality and diversity information, which we use to help meet our duties under the Equality Act 2010 and to meet the expectations of the Professional Standards Authority.
+This may include publishing anonymised statistics to promote discussion.
+The data we collect will be accessible by our IT and analytics teams, but we restrict access to it and it will not be used to inform any decisions about your registration or fitness to practise.
+You do not have to provide this information.
+Some of this information may not be collected routinely, but we may invite you to provide it, or it is possible that we may receive it from others about you (explicitly or by implication, for example if someone sends it to us during the course of a complaint or fitness to practise process).
+This includes (where applicable) information relating to your:

 - ethnic origin